Porag

-Porag (Assamese: পৰাগ) is a five-day long post-harvest festival observed by the Misings of Assam.
+Porag (pronounced Po:rag) is a five-day long post-harvest festival observed by the Misings of Assam.
 Drummers and dancers belonging to a village are invited to perform in the neighboring village.
-They present their skills to their full potential, providing wholesome entertainment to those gathered at the venue.
 It is a festival of songs and dances.
-It is also called Nara Singha Bihu.

 Significance

-Generally Miri youths, after harvesting the crops, observe this festival in order to appease the Almighty, mother earth and their forefathers and seek blessings from them.
+Generally Miri youths, after harvesting the crops, observe this festival in order to appease the supposed Almighty, mother earth and their forefathers and seek blessings from them.
 Both young boys and girls in their traditional attire take part in singing and dancing.
 The songs are based on agriculture and the dances are typical imitation of the dance postures of the agricultural works.